syncfusion-content/winui-docs/winui/SegmentedControl/Selection.md

 <kbd>LeftArrow</kbd>
 </td>
 <td>
 Moves to the previous item on the segmented control's left side.
-It doesn't make any selection and only navigates to the previous item.
+It does not make any selection and only navigates to the previous item.
 If the focus border is on the first item, pressing <kbd>LeftArrow</kbd> does nothing.
 </td>
 </tr>
 <tr>